evanconnelly/appsec-buddy/README.md

 # Browser AI

-Appsec edition: A Chrome Extension to leverage the power of AI in your browser, with the ability to create and pull from a variety of system roles for given tasks.
+AppSec edition: A Chrome Extension to leverage the power of AI in your browser, with the ability to create and pull from a variety of system roles for given tasks.

 ## Installation
 Load into Chrome as an unpacked extension